stain/worldcupbingo/README.md

 ## Customization

-Modify these settings within [worldcupbingo.py](worldcupbingo.py) to change the number of teams on a board or the price per board.
+If you don't want to specify these on the command line every time, you can modify these settings within [worldcupbingo.py](worldcupbingo.py) to change the number of teams on a board or the price per board.

 ```python